-The Marshall School of Business sponsors the award with a cash prize and reimbursment to attend an ABC conference.
+The Marshall School of Business sponsors the award with a monetary prize.
 The award is part of Marshall's new Business Communication Thought Leadership Initiative (TLI).
 The award itself is modeled after a similar award in Marshall's entrepreneurship program that recognizes the top entrepreneurship article.

 The goals behind the award are to: